hanzoai/overlord/README.md

-# mac-use
+# overlord

-This project allows you to control macOS natively, providing direct system control through native macOS commands and utilities.
+AI Overlord, managing your disparate agents through local computer use.
+This project allows AI to control macOS natively, providing direct system control through native macOS commands and utilities.

 > [!CAUTION]
 > This comes with obvious risks.
 The Anthropic agent can control everything on your Mac.
 Please be careful.